? Research — Stryx Labs · The lab stryxlabs Reach us

 Persistent AI memory

 Local-first code-graph memory layer for AI coding agents.
 Symbol resolvers for Rust, TypeScript, Python.
 Symbol-anchored embeddings.
-The keystone product, shipping today as Mneme v0.4.0 Genesis.
+Shipping today as Mneme v0.4.0.

 Prototype